igorskyflyer/npm-strip-html/README.md

 function stripHtmlCode(html: string): string
 ```

-_Strips only the HTML code while keeping the heading text._
+_Strips only the HTML code while keeping the text content._

 `html: string` - the HTML string to process.